Frequently Asked Questions

 No. The Shambhala School was specifically created to honor the wisdom inherent in all cultures.
 Its curriculum and pedagogy is inspired by the Waldorf traditions and the Buddhist principles of mindfulness and awareness and how those are universal qualities and strengths of being human.
 Many of the the teachers are well-trained Buddhist meditation practitioners who are dedicated to the creation of a compassionate and wakeful society for all people.

-How many student are enrolled at the Shambhala School?
+How many students are enrolled at the Shambhala School?

 What are the class sizes like?

 The Pre-Primary class has a maximum of 24 children for 3 teachers.
 The Primary class has approximately 15 children for one teacher and then 2 teachers up to a maximum of 18 students.
-The rest of the grades typically have a maximum of 18 students per class.
+The class sizes for the rest of the grades typically range from 15 to 20 per class.

 What is the Shambhala School educational philosophy?

 The Shambhala School is founded on the truth of basic goodness : All humans possess an unconditional openness, compassion and fearless intelligence.
 No one can take this away, but it must be nurtured in order to come forth.